 - In the meantime, boil 3 liters of water in a vessel along with salt.

-- Once water starts boiling pour soaked rice and cover the vessel with a lid and cook for 5-6 minutes in high temperature.
+- Once the water starts boiling pour soaked rice and cover the vessel with a lid and cook for 5-6 minutes at high temperature.
 The rice must be cooked ⅔ but not fully.